 Jaipur Tourism Guide: How to Reach, Food, Shopping, Safety

 Jaipur is approximately 310 kms away from Delhi and 240 km away from Agra by road.
 From Gwalior, Jaipur is 330 kms away.
-Many travellers booking last-minute tickets prefer coming to Delhi and booking a 4-hour train journey.
+Many travelers booking last-minute tickets prefer coming to Delhi and booking a 4-hour train journey.
 Due to the short distance, train tickets are available daily.
-However, when planning a family trip to Jaipur, parents must book in advance to get ample options available to travel comfortably.
+However, when planning a family trip to Jaipur, parents must book in advance to get multiple ticket options available to travel comfortably.

-When looking for places to visit around Jaipur, Ajmer and Alwar are names that pop-up first in mind.
+When looking for places to visit around Jaipur, Ajmer and Alwar are names that pop-up first in mind as they are closest attractions.
 However, moving south will take you to another popular tourist place, Udaipur.
-Jodhpur, Bikaner, and Jaisalmer locate towards the west of Rajasthan and are just as popular as Jaipur tourism.
+While Jodhpur, Bikaner, and Jaisalmer locate towards the southwest of Rajasthan in Marwar region.

 By Air